US Dockworkers Launch Strike After Labor Contract Expires - UrduPoint

 But when the six-year contract expired at midnight, there was still no deal.

-"Nothing's going to move without us -- nothing," ILA President Harold Daggett said Tuesday outside a port in Elizabeth, New Jersey, according to The New York Times.
+"Nothing's going to move without us -- nothing," Daggett said Tuesday outside a port in Elizabeth, New Jersey, according to The New York Times.

+The walkout marks the ILA's first since 1977 and follows other high-profile strikes at US automakers, Boeing and other employers.

 While the economic hit of the stoppage will depend on its length, analysts said a long strike could significantly drag on the US economy, potentially adding to inflation after recent progress.